-Look... there are a lot of cuts from NY Strip, Rib Eye, fillet, and so on.
-But for all intensive purposes lets go with a standard BONE-IN NY Strip.
-The same technique can be used for a rib Eye, but consider the thickness and density and adjust accordingly.
+Look... there are a lot of cuts from NY Strip, Rib Eye, filet, and so on.
+But for all intents and purposes lets go with a standard BONE-IN NY Strip.
+The same technique can be used for a rib eye, but consider the thickness and density and adjust accordingly.

 For future posts I don't like to do exact measurements.
 I know this sounds silly but if you measure everything you do every time you cook you will take FOREVER!!!
 What you should do is start with a strong guide and adjust to your preferences.
 I am sharing with you what I did when I worked in restaurants for speed and quality.

 - Four 1 to 1 1/2 inch thick CHOICE NY Strip steaks (bone in) (defrosted if you had frozen them and have them at room temperature.)

 -Safflower Oil* (about 1 tablespoon per steak)

 -Sea Salt (with or without iodine is fine) and pepper (preferable fresh ground black peppercorns)